eromoc/InventoryService/README.md

 - Resource1.Designer.cs
 2. Build solution.
 3. Right click on InventoryService class and create unit tets.
 Replace unit test file with "InventoryServiceTest.cs" from Github.
 Add reference to "System.Web.Services" to fix build error.
 Run unit tests.
-2. Create a new C# console application in Visual Studio 2015 and name it "InventoryClient".
-Import files from "InventoryClient" fodler on GitHub.
-Add reference to "SYstem.Web.Services" upon bild error.
+4. Create a new C# console application in Visual Studio 2015 and name it "InventoryClient".
+Import "program.cs" file from GitHub.
+Add reference to "System.Web.Services" on build error.
 Run client application and make note of messages displayed regarding expired and removed inventory items.

 Design docuemntation:

-I have 10 years .NET developemnt experience, but new to web services.
+I am new to web services.
 My design therefore may have some flows.

 InventoryService.asmx: implements a web service in C# and exposes the following web methods: